NickHimmel/portfolio-site-eleventy/civil-marketing-site.md

 ---

 ## {{ title }}
-### Freelance Front End Developer, April 2018 – present.
+### Freelance Front End Developer, April 2018 – April 2020.

 I worked with a designer on two major redesigns of Civil’s marketing site, achieving pixel-perfect results.
 I contributed additional features to the marketing site on an as-needed basis.